Château Cheval Blanc St-Emilion 2020 - 1er Grand Cru Classé A

 Wine rated (2023 guide) 99/100

 Deep, dark red and purple.
-Intense, refined, fruity, ripe nose with lovely black fruit aromas, refreshed by mint.
-Becomes floral when swirled in the glass.
-Wow, this magnificent wine is full of grace, melting on the palate with a refined richness that glides effortlessly across the tongue.
-From the mid-palate onwards, it delicately tightens, bounces back, velvety, with a touch of tannin that energizes it and gives it a long finish.
-It's wonderful.
-2032-2065
+An intense, refined, fruity, ripe nose, fragrant with black fruits and refreshed by mint.
+Becomes floral when the glass is swirled.
+Wow, this magnificent wine is full of grace; it melts on the palate from the very first sip, with a refined richness that glides effortlessly across the tongue.
+From the mid-palate onward, it tightens delicately, bounces back, velvety, with a touch of tannin that energizes it and carries it long into the finish.
+It’s wonderful.
+2032–2065

 The Wine Cellar Insider - Jeff Leve